 A business appraiser or consultant can assist with determining the multiplier for your evaluation to ensure you end up with a fair and accurate fair market value.

 Service industries or companies with a low forecasted future may use less than one.
-However, for revenue multiple valuations on a distribution business are more effective.
+However, for revenue multiple valuations of a distribution business, they are more effective.

 Valuation Reports to Find Business Worth

-When determining your business’ worth, there are three levels of a report that an advisor can draw up, ranging from a minimum amount of information to a complete, detailed account of the business.
+When determining a business’s worth, an advisor can prepare a report at three levels, ranging from a minimal amount of information to a comprehensive, detailed account of the business.

-Choosing the correct report for your situation is essential to avoid excluding information without overpaying for detail that isn’t required.
+Choosing the correct report for your situation is essential to avoid excluding information without overpaying for details that aren’t required.

-This report is best for small to medium-sized businesses for tax purposes or passing a business from parent to child.
-Companies involved as part of a family dispute may only require a calculation report if the parties involved are already familiar with the business.
+This report is best suited for small to medium-sized businesses for tax purposes or when passing a business from one parent to another.
+Companies involved in a family dispute may only require a calculation report if the parties are already familiar with the business.

 It may not have enough information to satisfy a buyer if you’re selling the business in California to an outside party.

-A report that offers more information than a calculation report but less than a comprehensive, it details everything that a calculation report offers, plus analysis and corroborates the numbers.
+A report that offers more information than a calculation report but less than a comprehensive report, it details everything that a calculation report offers, plus analysis and corroborates the numbers.

 Medium to large-sized businesses may use this report for: